Harnessing the Power of 'az repos' Command in Azure DevOps (with examples)

 az repos policy merge-strategy create

-: Specifies the name of the branch on which the policy should be added.--blocking
+: Specifies the branch on which the merge policy is applied.--blocking

 Code: